-But the New Testament does say that they are a shadow of Christ.
+The New Testament says they are a shadow of Christ.
 But how much detail can a shadow reveal?
 Can we see the character of a person from the shadow alone?
 Can we describe what a person looks like from a silhouette?
-Only in a rather limited way.
+Only in a very limited way.

-The festivals were shadows of Christ—but new moons were, too (Col. 2:16-17).
+The festivals were shadows of Christ—but new moons were, too (Colossians 2:16-17).
 Ritual washings and grain offerings were shadows of Christ, too, each in a different way, each in a fragmentary way.

 When we look back, we can see how a few aspects of the festivals pictured Christ.
 But we also see many details of uncertain significance.
 Even after Christ has come, the festivals are only a shadowy representation of Christ.
 They require detailed explanation because they are not clear in themselves.

 Booker, Richard.
 Jesus in the Feasts of Israel.
 Bridge Publishing, South Plainfield, N.J.
 1987.

 Chumney, Edward.
 The Seven Festivals of the Messiah.
 Destiny Image, Shippensburg, Pa.
 1994.

 Glaser, Mitch and Zhava.
 The Fall Feasts of Israel.
 Moody Bible Institute, Chicago, Ill.
 1987.

 Howard, Kevin, and Marvin Rosenthal.
 The Feasts of the Lord.
 Zion’s Hope, Orlando, Fla.
 1997.